esnitkin914/Comparative_Genomics/day3_afternoon/README.md

 > ii.
 Summarize ARIBA CARD results

-Try exploring card.sh and card.sbat scripts that were used to generate these results and try to understand the implementation of for loop in running them sequentially.
+Now go to CARD_results folder under day3pm and explore card.sh and card.sbat scripts that were used to generate these results.

+Try to understand the implementation of for loop in running them sequentially.

-Use Ariba's summary function and summarize ARIBA CARD results that are placed in:
+Use Ariba's summary function that we used in day2pm and summarize ARIBA CARD results that are placed in:

 /scratch/micro612w21_class_root/micro612w21_class/shared/data/day3pm/CARD_results